Ubudu/IOS-SDK/README.md

 BOOL started = [[UbuduSDK sharedInstance] start:&error];
 if (!started) {
     NSLog(@"UbuduSDK start error: %@", error);
-    // Handle error
 }
 ```

+  The delegate is the object which will be receiving all the notifications via callbacks defined in the **UbuduSDKDelegate** protocol.
+This might be your AppDelegate for example.

-3. To allow to the SDK to work as expected with background support you need to implement the UIKit callback `application:didReceiveLocalNotification:` like this:
+3. To allow to the SDK to work as expected (executing the actions other than "notifications", i.e. open a web page) you need to implement the UIKit callback `application:didReceiveLocalNotification:` like this:

 ```
 - (void)application:(UIApplication *)application didReceiveLocalNotification:(UILocalNotification *)notification